Guest Whisky Reviews

 Youtube.com/whiskywednesday

-Welcome to this week’s episode of the show in which I’ll be taking a look at a selection of releases from the Lochlea distillery.
+Welcome to this week’s episode of the show in which I’ll be taking a look at the Spring 2005 releases from Dram Mor.
 The Good Dram Show with Chris Goodrum.
+Episode 595 – More Drams From Dram Mor..!
 Filmed in The Study Nottingham.

 Featuring